davidsantiago/clojure-csv/README.md

 Recent Updates
 --------------

-* Updated library to 1.2.3.
+* Updated library to 1.2.4.
+* Added the char-seq multimethod, which provides a variety of implementations for easily creating the char seqs that parse-csv uses on input from various similar objects.
+Big thanks to [Slawek Gwizdowski](https://github.com/i0cus) for this contribution.

+###Previously...
 * Includes a bug fix for a problem where a non-comma delimiter was causing incorrect quoting on write.

-###Previously...
 * Included a bug fix to make the presence of a double-quote in an unquoted field parse better in non-strict mode.
 Specifically, if a CSV field is not quoted but has \" characters, they are read as \" with no further processing.
 Does